d-vo/d-vo.github.io/_pages/COLLAB18/index.md

 </table>

 <p align="justify">
 Next, we show the evaluation of our feature coding framework on the Euroc dataset V101 sequence.
-First we evaluate the sequence with the I+S+M+P and one reference frame for the P mode:
+First we evaluate the sequence with the I+S+M+P and one reference frame for the P mode.
+For the left view, we added the costs for coding the depth information, as used for the monocular version.
 </p>

 <table>